Welcome To IAG Services

 Volunteers are seen as one of the most essential, unique and invaluable components of the Nishkam Civic Association.

-As part of their training and development they will assist us on casework files including doing research, observing interviews and advice given, drafting case arguments, observing cases in the county court and tribunal.
+As part of their training and development they will assist us on casework files including doing research, observing interviews and advice given, observing cases at tribunal.

 Please note that all volunteers sign a confidentiality agreement and have to maintain the highest of standards in preserving confidentiality of client information and data at all times.